nnt1054/nnt1054.github.io/pages/notes.md

     - misc
 ---

-hello hey lol, thanks for making it here
+hello hey lol, thanks for making it here!
 im putting school notes and other reference material here xd